BEAT eggs, milk, salt and pepper in medium bowl until blended.

 How long to beat?
 It’s a matter of preference.
 Light beating produces more dense scrambled eggs.
 Vigorous beating aerates the eggs, resulting in lighter fluffier curds.

-Holding scrambled eggs: It’s best to serve scrambled eggs as soon as they are cooked, but if necessary, they can be held for a short time.
+Ideally, serve scrambled eggs as soon as they are cooked, but if necessary, they can be held for a short time.
 Place the skillet of cooked eggs over a pan of hot water rather than over direct heat.

 This recipe is an excellent source of protein, vitamin A and choline, and a good source of vitamin D and folate.